Dutch National Ballet presents

 Following the success of Dutch Doubles in 2014, Dutch National Ballet is now presenting a second edition, which once again includes world premieres.
 This time, choreographers living in the Netherlands enter into dialogue with four renowned musicians.

 Dutch National Ballet aims to regularly present world premieres, and this aim is recognised internationally as well.
 For instance, The New York Times acclaimed us as one of the five ballet companies to make an important contribution to the future of dance by continually presenting new creations.
-Delighted by this recognition, in Dutch Doubles we are bringing you world premieres by Hans van Manen, Ernst Meisner and Annabelle Lopez Ochoa, created in close collaboration with musicians they admire.
+Delighted by this recognition, in Dutch Doubles we are bringing you world premieres by Ernst Meisner and Annabelle Lopez Ochoa, Déjà Vu by Hans van Manen and Two and Only by Wubkje Kuindersma, created in close collaboration with musicians they admire.

 Annabelle Lopez Ochoa and Wende Snijders